 ANZ, National Australia Bank (NAB) and Westpac are set to announce their half-year results soon, which analysts expect to carry solid gains.
-Deutsche Bank specifically foresees the three banks to grow their underlying earnings by around 3%, The Australian
+Deutsche Bank specifically foresees the three banks to grow their underlying earnings by around 3%, The Australian reported.

 Deutsche Bank said Westpac may report cash earnings of $3.84bn, while ANZ and NAB may report $3.69bn and $3.33bn, respectively.